The Opportunity for HOA Boards

 Board Support

-Optional: attend your open board meeting to present findings and support the formal health-and-safety finding process required under AB 130.
+Optional: attend your open board meeting to explain findings and support the board record.
+ArborSolutions does not provide legal advice.

 Why It Matters